corocoto/corocoto/README.md

 ## About me

-Experienced Front-end Engineer with over 3.5 years in the industry.
+Front-end Engineer with over 3.5 years in the industry.
 Adept at navigating the full development cycle, from gathering requirements to conducting thorough testing.
 Demonstrated ability to mentor and guide others in the field.

 ## Talks